linzhao7812/Sudoku/README.md

 .
 .

-In conclusion, it performs X(n^m) in worst case scenario.
+In conclusion, it performs O(n^m) in worst case scenario.